 - Internal commodity ethical risk assessment to identify risks.

 The main source of risk internally is identified as temporary seasonal labour supply.
-This is particularly the case in November and December each year when approximately 800 temporary workers are recruited for the Christmas Fresh programme.
-This risk has been mitigated by organisational changes which have taken place reducing our requirement from 1200 in previous years.
+This is particularly the case in November and December each year when up to 800 temporary workers are recruited for the Christmas Fresh programme.
+For 2023 this risk has been mitigated by organisational changes which have taken place reducing our requirement to circa 250 additional workers.

 Seasonal workers and external labour providers have been identified as areas of higher risk and we look to mitigate these risks by: